sruthy2488/hackathon/README.md

 1. *User Registration*: New users can create an account by providing a username and password.
 Existing users can log in using their credentials.

 2. *Password Management*: Once logged in, users can add new passwords for websites or online services by entering the website URL, username, and password.
-They can also
-3.  edit or delete existing passwords as needed.

-4. *Search and Access*: Users can search for passwords using the search bar and access the desired credentials with ease.
-The search functionality allows users to quickly
+4. *Search and Access*: Users can search for passwords  The search functionality allows users to quickly
-5.  find specific passwords without scrolling through the entire list.
+5.  find specific passwords.

 6. *Security*: Passwords are stored securely in the database using encryption techniques, ensuring that sensitive information remains protected.
 User authentication prevents
 7. unauthorized access to the password manager.